GerbilSoft/rvthtool/README.md

   importing a retail Wii disc image, it will automatically be re-signed and re-encrypted using the debug keys.
 (Update partitions will be removed, since retail updates won't work properly on RVT-H.)
+* Standalone disc image re-signing to convert e.g. retail to debug, debug to retail, unencrypted to debug, etc. Conversion to retail will result in a fakesigned image.

 ## Planned Features

 * Support for both CISO and WBFS formats for importing.
-* Standalone disc image re-signing to convert e.g. retail to debug, debug to retail, unencrypted to debug, etc. Conversion to retail will result in a fakesigned image.
-  * Support for both CISO and WBFS formats for converting retail to debug and vice-versa, but not encrypted to unencrypted.
 * Converting unencrypted debug-signed disc images to retail fake-signed.
 * RVT-H device scanning to determine which device names are associated with connected RVT-H Readers.